chhaymatt/employeeCreator/README.md

     | SPRING_JPA_DATABASE_PLATFORM | org.hibernate.dialect.MySQLDialect |
     | SPRING_JPA_HIBERNATE_DDL_AUTO | update |
 12. Create environment (this will take a while)
+13. Create database and enter the username and password as per the `application.properties` file
-13. Copy the database endpoint URL
+14. Copy the database endpoint URL
-14. Go to Configurations > Software > Edit
+15. Go to Configurations > Software > Edit
-15. Add the following environment property, replace **YOURDOMAIN** with your database endpoint and save
+16. Add the following environment property, replace **YOURDOMAIN** with your database endpoint and save
     | **Name** | **Value** |
     |-----------------------|------------------------------------|
     | SPRING_DATASOURCE_URL | jdbc:mysql://**YOURDOMAIN**/ebdb |
-16. Wait for the environment to be ready
+17. Wait for the environment to be ready
-17. Visit your domain link and it should be good to go!
+18. Visit your domain link and it should be good to go!